How Far Did Seve Ballesteros Drive The Golf Ball?

 (Image credit: Getty Images)

-There are very few stats to go on to look at Seve’s driving average, but we do know that in the 1984 season on the PGA Tour he averaged 262.9 yards for the tournaments he played in.
+He was playing in his prime before there were a huge amounts of stats available, so we haven't got much to go on to look at Seve’s driving average.
+But we do know that in the 1984 season on the PGA Tour he averaged 262.9 yards for the tournaments he competed in.
 The driving distance leader that year was Bill Glasson who averaged 276.5 yards.
-Seve was outside of the top-50 in driving distance that season.
+Seve was not in the top-50 for driving distance that season.

-Remember though, Seve’s prime – in the 1980s – came when players still used persimmon drivers and a golf ball that travelled shorter distances than those used today.
-With modern equipment, Seve would have hit the ball a good deal further.
+It's worth remembering, Seve’s prime – in the 1980s – came when players still used persimmon drivers and golf balls that did not fly as far as those used today.
+With modern equipment, Seve would have hit the ball significantly further.
+Golf Monthly's Michael Weston travelled to Seve's home in Pedrena, Spain earlier this year and he was shown a selection of Seve's drivers - see below.

-Seve played an exhibition match against Liam Higgins at Cork Golf Club on the 15th of August 1983.
-Higgins was renowned as one of the very longest hitters on the European Tour at the time.
-Seve wasn’t going to be outshone that day though.
-On the par-5 11th, he unleashed a monster drive that was measured at 363 yards.
-The club planted a Spanish Chestnut tree in honour of Seve’s epic drive and a commemorative plaque still marks the spot of “Seve’s Tree.”
+Playing an exhibition match against Liam Higgins, on August 15th 1983, at Cork Golf Club in Ireland, Seve decided to flex his muscles.
+Higgins was known as one of the very longest hitters on the European Tour at the time, and he hit a couple of drives that day that went a good bit further than the Spaniard's.
+Seve wasn’t going to be outshone though.
+On the par-5 11th, he unleashed a huge drive that was measured at 363 yards.
+A Spanish Chestnut tree was planted by the club in honour of Seve’s epic drive.
+A commemorative plaque still marks the spot of “Seve’s Tree.”
+We can say then, that Seve had a long drive stashed away for when the time was right.

-Seve drives the green on the 10th at The Belfry in the 1985 Ryder Cup
+Seve drives the green on the 10th hole at The Belfry

 (Image credit: Getty Images)

-There’s also anecdotal evidence.
-In a 2017 interview with Golf Monthly, Sir Nick Faldo talked about the distance debate and mentioned that Seve was a longer hitter than him and he said that Seve would, “Get it to 280, occasionally even 300 – but that was with run.”
+A 2017 interview with Golf Monthly, Sir Nick Faldo gave some anecdotal evidence.
+The Englishman talked about the distance debate and mentioned that Seve was a longer hitter than him.
+Sir Nick said that Seve would, “Get it to 280, occasionally even 300 – but that was with run.”

-As Seve’s back deteriorated in the early 1990s, David Leadbetter encouraged him to shorten his swing and to lose a bit of distance.
-In an interview with your author back in 2014, Leadbetter said the following:
+As Seve’s back deteriorated in the early 1990s, the great coach David Leadbetter encouraged him to shorten his swing, to sacrifice a bit of distance for increased accuracy.
+I interviewed Leadbetter back in 2014 and he said the following about Seve:

 “Look at old Masters films, even with the old wooden headed wooden drivers, he was long.
 He could hit it 300 plus, maybe not always in the right direction but he was long.”

-But as his back worsened, he started to become “short and crooked” according to Leadbetter.
-They worked on a more compact action that helped Seve find fairways and he won a couple of tournaments as a result.
-But Seve was too proud to compromise and apparently went back to the longer swing.
-Leadbetter recalls that Seve said to him:
+But as his back grew worse, he started to become “short and crooked” according to Leadbetter.
+They worked on a more compact action, and it helped the Spaniard find fairways.
+Seve won a couple of tournaments as a result, but he wasn't satisfied.
+Ballesteros was too proud to compromise and apparently reverted to the longer swing of his youth.
+Leadbetter remembers Seve saying to him:

 “David I know I played well last year, but that was too mechanical for me, I’m a feel player, I need to go back to feel.”